 - Avoid clinking your glass wherever possible.
 Toasts and cheers tend to damage the fine glassware, so call attention politely in other ways.

 - Try to eat neatly and avoid dirtying the edge of the plate.
-Your servers don’t want to get used food on their hands, just how you wouldn’t.
+Your servers don’t want to get food on their hands, just as you wouldn’t.

 - Keep food on the plate, even if it’s optional bread.
 Nothing should be sitting on the table or cloth.